Flower Arrangements

 • The Gyo, or semi-formal school - The school features flowing, sweeping lines and the use of a variety of containers.

-Basic Designs In Making Flower Arrangements
+Basic Designs in Making Flower Arrangements

-There are three basic designs for flower arrangements viz., Line Arrangements, Mass Arrangements and Line-mass Arrangements.
+There are three basic designs for flower arrangements viz., Line Arrangements, Mass Arrangements and Line-Mass Arrangements.
 All flower arrangements are based on one of these flower arrangement designs or derived from them.

 Line Arrangement of Flowers

-Designs composed primarily of line material have a minimum of flowers and foliage established in the focal area.
+Designs composed primarily of line material have minimum flowers and foliage established in the focal area.
 The open form emphasizes the beauty of the plant material.
 A bare branch, a piece of decorative wood or a pine branch creates a well-defined line design.
 The addition of a few flowers and leaves is all that is needed to achieve a dramatic effect.

 Mass Arrangement of Flowers